CharlesClark84/ProductionCountLogInterface/markdown/journal.md

  10/06/18

  Tasks Completed:
  * Week five videos, activities and exercise
  * Work on indie project
  * Hibernate
  * DAO
  * test methods

  Week five was rough.
 Hibernate continues to challenge me, but with patience I will get it down.
 Unit tests seem like a good thing to know as it will let you know if your application is functioning correctly.
 Slack and the teacher have been very helpful!

  ### Week 6 - end of week date

  10/13/18

  Tasks Completed:
  * Week six videos, activities and exercise
  * Code Reviews
  * Worked on indie project
  * Prepare for indie project checkpoint two
  * Deploy to AWS

  Signed up for an AWS(Amazon Web Services) account!
 Its official I'm live!
 There was lots of configuration to do but it was great to learn and will be played with lots in the upcoming weeks.
 Still trying to get week five exercise figured out.
+Cant wait to see all the sites I have go live in the future.

  ### Week 7 - end of week date

  10/20/18

  Tasks Completed:
  * Week seven videos, activities and exercise
  * Set up authentication for indieProject
  * Fixed database issues in indieProject

+ Worked on password authentication for java applications.
+It was cool learning how to do it for java and I set up two different roles that have access to different pages in my indieProject.
+It a lot of work having to set up your application in your work environment and then have to set it up again in your live production area as well but it serves as a good learning experience to make that transition from a student to a professional developer.

+ ### Week 8 - end of week date

+ 10/27/18

+ Tasks Completed:
+ * Week eight, videos, activities and exercise
+ * SOAP UI API service
+ * Prepare for checkpoint three for indieProject
+ * Redesigned databases for indieProject
+ * Created javaBeans, DAOs, form interfaces, servlets, and results.jsp for new/overhauled database classes

+ I finally redesigned my databases for my indieProject and got them in working order being able to submit data with the DAOs for each object created.
+A huge success over an even larger hurdle that has been blocking my path for the last few weeks!
+Also learned about APIs from SOAP and looking forward to applying its potential to my indieProject and projects created in the future.